How to Stay Emotionally Healthy through Divorce

 Be Willing to Compromise

-Remember that there’s two people involved in your divorce and that means you’ll have to divide assets fairly.
+Remember that there are two people involved in your divorce and that means you’ll have to divide assets fairly.
 If you cannot come to an agreement with your ex because neither of you are willing to compromise, then the Court will decide for you so you might end up with less than you wanted in the first place.

 Get Support from Friends and Family